 You can modify the Disk.MaxLUN parameter depending on your needs.
-For example, if your environment has a smaller number of storage devices with LUN IDs from 0 through 100, you can set the value to 101 to improve device discovery speed on targets that do not support REPORT_LUNS.
+For example, if your environment has a smaller number of storage devices with LUN IDs from 1 through 100, set the value to 101.
+As a result, you can improve device discovery speed on targets that do not support REPORT_LUNS.
 Lowering the value can shorten the rescan time and boot time.
-However, the time to rescan storage devices might depend on other factors, including the type of storage system and the load on the storage system.
+However, the time to rescan storage devices might also depend on other factors, including the type of the storage system and the load on the storage system.

 In other cases, you might need to increase the value if your environment uses LUN IDs that are greater than 1023.